nestorhealth/medfetch.js/medfetch/docs/guide.design.md

 - [`MessageChannel`](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel)
 - [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

-By building our SQL on FHIR interfaces "web-first", we can have Medfetch integrate with as many applications and as many use-cases as possible, no matter where the javascript actually runs!
+By building our interfaces "web-first", we can have Medfetch integrate with as many applications and as many use-cases as possible, no matter where the javascript actually runs!
 This ties in with the second design goal.

 ## Minimize Dependencies